 A UPS or uninterruptible power supply is highly recommended for your DiskStation.
 It connects between your AC outlet and DiskStation.
 A USB cable between the UPS and your DiskStation is used for sending commands to the DiskStation, informing it about its status.

 In case of a power failure, the UPS controls the DiskStation via the USB cable and can initiate a shutdown.
 Depending on the relevant settings of the Control Panel of your DiskStation, the shutdown will immediately start after a power failure or after some time or percentage of battery power.

 Scheduled Via Software

 From Control Panel in DSM, you can start and shut down your DiskStation at predefined moments in time.
-This is very useful when your DiskStation is only necessary during specific hours, like your work schedule, or at day time, or for scheduled backups.
+This is very useful when your DiskStation is only necessary during specific hours, like your work schedule, or at day time, or for scheduled backups at night.

-In Control Panel, go to Hardware & Power, and select the Power Schedule tab.
+Open Control Panel > Hardware & Power > Power Schedule tab.
 Here you create your power schedules.

 Note that you create all other scheduled tasks from the Task Scheduler in Control Panel.
-You find the power schedule there too, but they are made and maintained from the Hardware & Power pages.
+You find the power schedule tasks there too, but they are made and maintained from the Hardware & Power page.

 Note on power schedule and backup

 I have a setup with two DiskStations, where one DiskStation (original NAS) makes a scheduled Hyper Backup backup to the other (backup NAS).
 The backup NAS makes a scheduled power-on and power-off for this task.

 On the occasion that the backup takes more time than anticipated, it overruns the power-off schedule of the backup NAS, leaving the backup NAS powered on.
 As a result, the backup tasks finish as intended.